Dublin Bus weighs up e-scooters as profits rise at Supermac’s

 Cara Pharmacy rescue

 The Sunday Times Irish edition says DunPort Capital Management has emerged as the dominant backer of the rescue of Cara Pharmacy, only a few months after it applied to have the chain placed into examinership.
-Renrew, a new company that is to seek to takeover Cara from its current owners, Ramona and Canice McNicholas, is to be funded with a €1.3 million equity injection from its main shareholder, Lanely, and debt from DunPort.
+Renrew, a new company seeking to takeover Cara from its current owners, Ramona and Canice McNicholas, is to be funded with a €1.3 million equity injection from its main shareholder, Lanely, and debt from DunPort.

 Noel Smyth and apartments

-A company in which solicotr and developer Noel Smyth is a director, is seeking to fast-track plans for build-to-rent apartments at a car park behind St Michael’s Hospital in Dun Laoghaire, according to the Sunday Times.
-It says Fitzwilliam DL Ltd last month applied to An Bord Pleanala for permission to build a strategic housing development at the site on Crofton Road near the town’s seafront.
-The project scheme would require the demolition of an existing two-storey building to make way for 102 apartments in two blocks, one extending to 13 storeys in height and the other nine.
+A company in which solicitor and developer Noel Smyth is a director, is seeking to fast-track plans for build-to-rent apartments at a car park behind St Michael’s Hospital in Dún Laoghaire in south Dublin, according to the Sunday Times.
+It says Fitzwilliam DL Ltd last month applied to An Bord Pleanála for permission to build a strategic housing development at the site on Crofton Road near the town’s seafront.
+The scheme would require the demolition of an existing two-storey building to make way for 102 apartments in two blocks, one extending to 13 storeys and the other nine.